tortibulle/mpdx/CONTRIBUTING.md

 relationships in their production applications.
 Bugs are not cool.
 Although we're not perfect, we pride ourselves on writing well tested code.
 I hope you do too :)

+Install SSL Certificate Bundle
+    $> brew install curl-ca-bundle

+MPDX requires Postgres.
+You can download and install the installer from their [site](http://postgresapp.com).

 MPDX uses rspec for it's test suite.

 Make sure you have a recent version of bundler: